gersteinlab/PLIGHT/README.md

 ```

 ## External data used in manuscript
-1000 Genomes Consortium, ftp site:[ http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/]
+1. The genotype vcf files used as the reference database can be downloaded from the 1000 Genomes Consortium: http://hgdownload.cse.ucsc.edu/gbdb/hg19/1000Genomes/phase3/
-(29) 	1000 Genomes Phase 3 Related Samples Panel ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/supporting/related_samples_vcf/related_samples_panel.20140910.ALL.panel.
+2. The identification of related individuals is based on the 1000 Genomes Phase 3 Related Samples Panel: https://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/supporting/related_samples_vcf/related_samples_panel.20140910.ALL.panel.
-(30) 	1000 Genomes Phase 3 related individuals pedigree file ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/working/20130606_sample_info/20130606_g1k.ped.
+3. 1000 Genomes Phase 3 related individuals pedigree file https://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/working/20130606_sample_info/20130606_g1k.ped.

 ## Code Description
 The code is written in Python 3, and consists of a set of three algorithms with special use cases:
 1. **PLIGHT_Exact** performs the exact HMM inference process using the Viterbi algorithm [[4]](#4);
     - **PLIGHT_InRef** is a specific individual-in-the-reference-database instance of **PLIGHT_Exact**, where the recombination rate is set to 0; that is, all SNPs are assumed to belong to one individual, and the most likely individual(s) in the reference database is(are) found.
-3. **PLIGHT_Truncated** phases in a process of truncating the set of all calculated trajectories to only those within a certain probability distance from the maximally optimal ones, resulting in a smaller memory footprint;
+2. **PLIGHT_Truncated** phases in a process of truncating the set of all calculated trajectories to only those within a certain probability distance from the maximally optimal ones, resulting in a smaller memory footprint;
-4. **PLIGHT_Iterative** iteratively partitions the reference search space into more manageable blocks of haplotypes and runs **PLIGHT_Exact** on each block, followed by pooling and repetition of the scheme on the resulting, smaller cohort of haplotypes.
+3. **PLIGHT_Iterative** iteratively partitions the reference search space into more manageable blocks of haplotypes and runs **PLIGHT_Exact** on each block, followed by pooling and repetition of the scheme on the resulting, smaller cohort of haplotypes.

 Below is an example of all the arguments that can be passed to the PLIGHT_Exact module: